-It is undisputed that the Petitioner has re-married since the date of his divorce from the Respondent.
+It is undisputed that the Petitioner has re-married since the date on his divorce from the Respondent.
 On 17th April 1993 he re-married 'Ioana Sekesi or Sugar, a twenty-four year old accounts clerk.
 They are happily married and both have been caring for the Petitioner's two female children Rebecca Fatafehi born 9th January 1987 and Engelina Tanya Sugar born 6th February 1989 on a regular basis from the time of their marriage.
-'Ioana satisfied me that she genuinely wishes to care full-time for Rebecca and Tanya were their custody to be awarded to the Petitioner.
+'Ioana satisfied me that she genuine wishes to care full-time for Rebecca and Tanya were their custody to be awarded to the Petitioner.
 She is prepared to give up working to do so.
 I consider that she is well able to look after children.
 She has established a very close bond with Rebecca of whom she is inordinately fond and is prepared to lavish the same love and affection on Tanya were she given an opportunity to do so.
 She is prepared to treat these children as her own.
 I believe she would.
 I consider that she is likely to be an excellent "mother" to these children.
 Her marriage to the Petitioner is obviously a relevant factor if, but only if, there are circumstances of a material nature which warrant the Respondent being regarded as no longer a fit and proper custodian of her two daughters.

-Since the divorce much has changed concerning the children.
+Since the divorce much as changed concerning the children.
 They started off by coming for weekend access with the Petitioner, arriving Friday evening and returning Monday morning.
 The Respondent stated in evidence that the access frequently extended into the week, sometimes the children not being returned until Thursday.
-This would have been in blatent breach of the access order and is something I would have expected a concerned mother to report to the Court.
+This would have been in blatcht breach of the access order and is something 1 would have expected a concerned nother to report to the Court.
 She never did.
 She never said anything about this until after the present Application had been filed.
 I cannot accept her evidence in this regard as truthful or reliable.

 From weekends only, the Petitioner acquired virtual full-time care and control of the children after the time of his re-marriage.
 He says that the Respondent told him then to keep the children, a statement of intent she repeated in September of this year (prior to the Application).
 He did keep them and in late September saught to regularise the position with the present Application.
 On the other hand the Respondent would have me believe that she never consented to him keeping the children and that he kept them from her against her will.
 Yet she did nothing to remedy that situation.
 In particular, she made no application to the Court for their return.
 In these circumstances I have no reason to disbelieve the Petitioner's evidence.
 That of the Respondent I reject as untrue.
 Likewise I believe the Petitioner's evidence that the Respondent agreed to the Petitioner and his new wife taking the two girls for a vacation in Europe, to meet their paternal grand-parents who live in Sweeden.
-They left on 4th May and returned some four months later on 7th September, a month late due to medical treatment being administered to Tanya in Sweden (a matter which I shall return to later.)
-Two weeks later she removed both children from 70 60 ...
+They left on 4th May and returned some four months. later on 7th September, a month late due to medical treatment being administered to Tanya in Sweeden (a matter which I shall return to later.)
+Two weeks later she removed both children from the Petitioner but he was able to recover care and control of Rebecca soon afterwards.
+Tanya she kept.
+Thereafter he came to Court with the present Application.